 What You Can Expect During an Inspection

-The local authority would normally be a municipality and will be represented by a municipal environmental health inspector.
-The Health Inspector would inspect the premises, whether mobile or immobile, to determine if it complies with all regulations as stipulated in Regulations R638.
+The local authority would normally be a municipality and will be represented by an environmental health inspector.
+The Health Inspector would inspect the premises, whether mobile or immobile to determine if it complies with all regulations as stipulated in Regulations R638.
 The different sub-regulations within the regulation have different sets of requirements.

 The inspector is required to check the following: